Rich-Harris/code-red/README.md

 ```

+## Optimiser

+TODO add an optimiser that e.g. collapses consecutive identical if blocks

 ## Compiler

 TODO add a `code-red/compiler` module that replaces template literals with the nodes they evaluate to, so that there's nothing to parse at runtime.